Curricula Overview (MG)

 Bachelor of Science in Business Administration (BSBA)

 Candidates for the BSBA degree must fulfill all University degree requirements including the College Core Curriculum, the BSBA Core, and the major program requirements.
-All BSBA major programs require the completion of 32 courses.
+All BSBA major programs require the completion of 32 credits.
 Students must maintain good academic standing as defined for their class.

 College Core Curriculum

-Consistent with the College of Management’s commitment to its graduates receiving a strong liberal education, all candidates for the BSBA must fulfill the same general education requirements as graduates of the College of Arts & Sciences.
+Consistent with the Freeman College of Management’s commitment to its graduates receiving a strong liberal education, all candidates for the BSBA must fulfill the same general education requirements as graduates of the College of Arts & Sciences.
 Details of the College Core Curriculum (CCC) can be found here.

-GLBM 400 Global Manager Abroad,
+GLBM 400 Global Manager Abroad

-MGMT 304 The Strategic Organization,
+MGMT 304 The Strategic Organization

-MIDE 304 Marketing Management,
+MIDE 304 Marketing Management

 In most cases, candidates will take more than one of these courses to satisfy degree requirements.
 In addition, all BSBA candidates take courses that address the instruction in writing, speaking, and information literacy goals of the College Core Curriculum.